 Which is not the case of course.
 Rather it is a family of sorts, consisting of strong ties.
 The Munduz members gather here from all over the country to share their traditions with their fellow countrymen and foreigners.
 Nur is very proficient in talking with gestures and together with Google translate we understand each other quite well.
 He asks us if we want to come back tomorrow and spend the night in the yurt with them.
 ‘Of course we will!’

 ‘Do you like wodka, Nur?’
 His faces lights up and his mischievous eyes sparkle, followed by a resolute ‘yes!’

 So far during our time in Central-Asia we learned that bringing a bottle of vodka with you works very well for connecting with people, especially when you don’t speak the language.
 It’s also a good gift to bring when you’re invited somewhere, because usually they don’t want to accept money in exchange for their hospitality.

 Horse ball lunch

 situation called for the feigning tactic.
 Everybody in the yurt was expectantly watching us, hopefully awaiting our response, so there was no way to get rid of it discretely.
-Expressing our contentment about the flavour, we indicate we do not want to be selfish and eat this treat all by ourselves, upon which the group waves away these concerns by saying ‘nonsense, you are our guest.’
+Expressing our contentment about the flavour, we indicate we don’t want to be selfish and eat this treat all by ourselves, upon which the group waves away these concerns by saying ‘nonsense, you are our guest.’
 So the bowl had to be emptied completely.
 After finishing a whole bowl the taste gradually gets better actually.
-So, another tactic is to just eat shitloads of the presented food so you get used to the taste, although I have to admit I have refrained from this tactic ever since.
+So, another tactic is to just eat shitloads of the presented food so you get used to the taste.
+Although I have to admit I have refrained from this tactic ever since.

 ‘Ehm, I thought we were going that way, don’t know about you?’